 - Fill your Italian coffee maker base with 10 oz (300 mL) water

-- Put two tablespoons of your Moroccan coffee mixture in the filter of the coffee maker.
+- Put 2 tablespoons of your Moroccan coffee mixture in the filter of your coffee maker.

 - Close the coffee maker and cook on a low heat for about 10 minutes, until all the coffee transfers to the top chamber

 - Enjoy hot, with or without a sweetener, with or without milk.